What is diastasis recti?

-During pregnancy, the growing uterus pushes the abdominal wall out against the abdomen and recti muscles, weaking the two recti muscles which are located to the righ or left of the abdominal center.
+During pregnancy, the growing uterus pushes the abdominal wall out against the abdomen and recti muscles, weaking the two recti muscles which are located to the right and left of the abdominal center.
 The two halves of your recti muscle are joined together at the linea alba, a string of connective tissue.
 During pregnancy, as the uterus grows, that muscle lengthens and causes the two halves to separate.
 As the muscle separates, the connective tissue linea alba stretches sideways making it thinner and weaker.

-Risks of a diastasis recti can be increased with:
+Risks factors for a diastasis recti include:

 - Big babies

 - More than one pregnancy

 A diastasis recti looks like a ridge, which runs down the middle of the belly area.
 It stretches from the bottom of the breastbone to the belly button, and increases with muscle straining.